Blog & News

 Comes pre-mixed and is Ready-To-Use.

-Contains the highest concentration of Borax with food-grade glycol added to deepen wood penetration and must be mixed with additional water on-site.
-The Concentrate is usually used in extremely wet or rot-prone conditions, on active rot, or insect infestations.
+Contains the highest concentration of borax with glycol added to deepen wood penetration and must be mixed with additional water on-site.
+It is usually used in extremely wet or rot-prone conditions, on active rot, or insect infestations.

 Cobra-Rods®